syncfusion-content/wpf-docs/wpf/Tab-Splitter/Getting-Started.md

 ![Vertical orientation of WPF TabSplitter](Getting-Started_images/TabSplitter_vertical.png)

-## Collapse tab groups
+## Collapsing bottom panel

-You can collapse the tab groups by setting the [IsCollapsedBottomPanel](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabSplitterItem~IsCollapsedBottomPanel.html) property to `true`.
+You can collapse or expand the bottom panel by setting the [IsCollapsedBottomPanel](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabSplitterItem~IsCollapsedBottomPanel.html) property to `true`.
+The default value is `false`.

 {% tabs %}